andrewholzer-ltk/andrewholzer-ltk/README.md

 - 👋 Hi, I’m Andrew Holzer!
 - 👀 I’m interested in computers, electronics, music and more!
-- 🌱 I’m currently working on Identity Management with Auth0!
+- 🌱 I’m currently working on some cool automation projects!
   - I'm also learning HashiCorp's tools and expanding my knowledge of Go in my free time
-- 💞️ I’m looking to collaborate on all sorts of projects and learning opportunities.
-- 📫 You can reach me at my email, andrew.holzer@rewardstyle.com
+- 📫 You can reach me on Slack!